kmhofmann/selene/docs/documentation.md

 There are no obvious reasons why **Selene** could not be compiled on other platforms, such as **Android** or **iOS**.
 However, these platforms are not within the testing scope.

-Continuous integration tests are currently being run on:
+Continuous integration tests are currently being run on the following platforms, via [Azure DevOps](https://dev.azure.com):
-- Ubuntu Linux 18.10  (via [Azure DevOps](https://dev.azure.com)), using the following compilers:
+- Ubuntu Linux 18.10, using the following compilers:
     - GCC 8.2
     - Clang 7.0 (with and without AddressSanitizer)
+- Windows 10
-- Windows, using Visual Studio 2017 (via [Appveyor](https://www.appveyor.com/)).
+    - Visual Studio 2017.

 ## Work in progress

-The library is work-in-progress and released as an early preview, and shall be considerably extended and modified in the future; in particular by providing further image processing capabilities.
+**Selene** is work-in-progress and released as an early preview, and shall be considerably extended and modified in the future; in particular by providing further image processing capabilities.

 Therefore, no API or ABI stability guarantees are currently given.
-Changes in API for versions less than `1.0` may occur at any time and break backwards compatibility.
+API changes for versions less than `1.0` may occur at any time and break backwards compatibility.

 However, the code is fairly well-tested and assumed to be not too far from production-level quality.
-Adoption and usage are explicitly encouraged.
+Adoption and usage are explicitly encouraged, bearing in mind that changes in code that uses **Selene** may be necessary.